Privoce/vocechat-doc/docs/install/install-by-docker.md

 Explanation of the parameters:

-- `network.bind:` The IP and port the server binds with，`0.0.0.0` 为所有 IP
+- `network.bind:` The IP and port the server binds with，`0.0.0.0` means all IPs
 - `network.domain:` domain name
 - `network.type:` TLS should be `acme_tls_alpn_01`, see more details here `config/config.toml` .
 - `network.tls.acme.cache_path:` the path to store the certificate.